bookofproofs/bookofproofs.github.io/_sources/history/20th-century/feller.md

 ### Mathematical Profile (Excerpt):
 * In fact his first name was not William.
-* His mother was a Roman Catholic and so he was christened Vilibald Srecko, but chose to be known as Vilim in his homeland from 1923 onward, and Willy in Germany and Scandinavia (he even used the name Willy Feller on his papers into the 1940s).
-* William's father Eugen, who was born in Lemberg (now Lviv), was a chemist working in industry.
-* Eugen's father David Feller, the paternal grandfather of our mathematician, was Jewish but had converted to Roman Catholicism when marrying Elsa Holzer.
-* William, the ninth of his parents' twelve children, was baptised on 19 July 1906 in the church of St Marko in Zagreb.
-* The girl who was older than William was Elza (born 1899), the oldest of all the children, while the three younger sisters were Marcia (born 1907), Krista, and Zora.
-* The family was well-off having made much money from Elsa fluid (named after William's paternal grandmother) which claimed to cure everything from headaches to colds to stiff joints.
-* The wealthy family built a home in Jurjevska street in Zagreb which was designed by William's uncle Mathias Feller.
-* Built in 1911, the large grandly decorated house at 31a was William's home for most of his childhood.
 * William was educated by private tutors as well as attending secondary school at the First Realgymnasium, Zagreb.
 * William graduated from the Realgymnasium in June 1923 and entered the University of Zagreb in October of that year.
 * However, Vladimir Varicak was the lecturer who influenced Feller most.